Doralitze/CREP/README.md

 Current development status: alpha
 This means that this programm is nowhere beeing complete and there will be much more functionality in the future.

+####Dependancies:
+In order to install this software you need to provide the following libraries: libopencv-dev libclc-dev opengl